trgreen731/CasinoAssistant/ProjectFiles/README.md

 ### File Type Notes
-pure FILEs are used within the Dia diagram editing software.
+.dia files are used within the diagram software Dia